carlosjennings1991/MechaCar_Statistical_Analysis/README.md

 <img src="https://github.com/carlosjennings1991/MechaCar_Statistical_Analysis/blob/main/all_regressions.png">

 As you can see above, none of the slopes are zero, each correlation has some slope, albeit some much more than others.

+For example, length is the greatest predictor of increase in MPG.
+Somewhat surprisingly, weight is not a great predictor of MPG.